Kasperrf/Project-Rock-Paper-Scissors/README.md

-A simple rock paper scissors game, no UI only console.
+A simple rock paper scissors game, with UI!

+Assignment part of The Odin Project.

+Skills used: DOM manipulation, loops, functions, css.